-These results suggest that, for the US, the slowdown in intangible capital services led to a decline of TFP growth of 0.28pp, almost a third of the TFP slowdown, or 17% of the labor productivity slowdown.
+These results suggest that, for the US, the slowdown in intangible capital services led to a decline of TFP growth of 0.28pp, representing more than a quarter of the TFP slowdown, and 17% of the labor productivity slowdown.
 This is a substantial effect.
 However, the effect for other countries is inconsistent.
 For the UK, France and Germany, it is much closer to zero.
 For Japan, it is very strong but this is somewhat surprising given that Japan's productivity slowdown comes almost entirely from capital deepening, not from TFP.

-We have repeated the same calculation using Corrado et al.'s (2016) data on intangible capital services, which is different from KLEMS.
-It does not contain data for Japan, but confirms
+We have repeated the same calculation using Corrado et al.'s (2016) data on intangible capital services16, which is different from KLEMS.
+It does not contain data for Japan, but confirms closer to zero effects for France, Germany and the UK.
+For the US, the effect is much stronger than in Table 8, and closer to Corrado et al.'s (2020) estimate (who use slightly different periods).